partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/3-hook-up-data-to-the-server.md

 ## Connect the poll form

-In this step you will work with the file, which generates the poll, `page.tsx`, in the `app` directory.
+Navigate to `page.tsx`, in the `app` directory, which generates the poll.

-If you take a look at the file, you'll notice that there is already the code to get the data from the form in the server action:
+Take a look at the file.
+You'll notice that we've already included the code to get the data from the form in the server action:

 ```ts
     const title = formData.get("title")?.toString() ??
 "Anonymous poll";